-The proposed 2023 Share Insurance Fund Administrative Budget is \$5.0 million.
+The proposed 2023 Share Insurance Fund Administrative Budget is \$4.9 million.

-The 2023 Share Insurance Fund Administrative Budget is \$0.2 million higher than the preliminary 2023 funding level approved by the Board in December 2021, but \$1.3 million lower than the 2022 Board-approved budget.
+The 2023 Share Insurance Fund Administrative Budget is \$0.1 million higher than the preliminary 2023 funding level approved by the Board in December 2021, but \$1.3 million lower than the 2022 Board-approved budget.
 The Share Insurance Fund Administrative Budget funds the tools and technology used by the Office of National Examinations and Supervision (ONES) to oversee credit union-run stress testing for the largest credit unions, travel for state examiners attending NCUA-sponsored training, audit support for the Share Insurance Fund's financial statements, and certain insurance-related expenses for Asset Management and Assistance Center (AMAC) operations.
-The decrease in the Share Insurance Fund Administrative Budget for state examiner travel and the completion of a one-time study by AMAC that was funded in the 2022 budget.
+The decrease in the Share Insurance Fund Administrative Budget is primarily driven by a reduction to the budget for state examiner travel and the completion of a one-time study by AMAC that was funded in the 2022 budget.
 Additionally, the budget for the corporate resolution program continues to decrease in 2023 compared to 2022.